juneau-project/juneau/docs/source/developers.md

 Juneau consists of three components executing at runtime:

-1. The server extension (running inside Tornado alongside Jupyter Notebook.
+1. The server extension (running inside Tornado alongside Jupyter Notebook).
 2. The kernel (running its own Python interpreter) -- to which we will sometimes send commands via the server extension.
 3. The client (with GUI widgets) running in the browser.